JustasB/BlenderNEURON/docs/_sources/gui.md.txt

 2. Run your simulation
 3. Once the simulation is finished, click the "Send to Blender" button
 4. A moment later, your model should appear in Blender
 5. Use the buttons under the bottom timeline in Blender to re-play the simulation.
 If your cells emit action potentials (Vm > -20mV), you should be able to see them as glowing compartments.
-By default, 1 frame in Blender corresponds to 0.5ms in NEURON and 1 distance unit in Blender corresponds to 1 micron in NEURON.
+By default, 1 frame in Blender corresponds to 0.5ms in NEURON.
 6. You can scrub the timeline to re-play any part of the simulation and use the left/right arrow keys to step through the frames.

 .. image:: files_static/timeline.JPG